Social Bite Nest House: Housing to solve homelessness

 In providing accommodation for vulnerable and homeless people, this approach delivers a rapid and effective housing solution when compared to traditional construction methods.

 To manufacture the mass timber components for the prototype, Ecosystems used the UK’s only vacuum press, found in BE-ST’s Innovation Factory alongside our other state of the art wood processing equipment.
-BE-ST have also supported the project by spreading the message of this positive work on our communication channels and have showcased the prototype at the BE-ST Campus since early 2024.
+BE-ST have also supported the project by spreading the message of this positive work on our communication channels and showcased the prototype at the BE-ST Campus from Spring 2024 until Autumn 2025.

 The Villages

-The Nest House is a demonstrator for the new Social Bite Village proposed for South Lanarkshire and the Recovery Village in Dundee, both planned for delivery in early 2025 to support people struggling with homelessness and addiction.
+The Nest House is a demonstrator for the new Social Bite Village proposed for South Lanarkshire and the Bill Sword Social Bite Recovery Village in Dundee in 2026, to support people struggling with homelessness and addiction.

-The Dundee Village will consist of fifteen houses to create a communal hub and community.
-The village will encourage socialisation and facilitate skills training, recovery services and personalised support to help residents.
+The Dundee Village will consist of a 10-bed communal residence and 10 single occupancy houses, as well as a communal hub.
+The village will be a therapeutic community, encouraging socialisation and facilitating skills training through recovery services and personalised support to help residents who are struggling with addiction.

-The prototype was unveiled in St Andrews Square, Edinburgh in November 2023 as part of Social Bite’s Festival of Kindness, was subsequently presented at Gleneagles Hotel and has been showcased at BE-ST since early 2024.
+The prototype was unveiled in St Andrews Square, Edinburgh in November 2023 as part of Social Bite’s Festival of Kindness, subsequently presented at Gleneagles Hotel before being showcased at BE-ST from 2024-25, and is currently located in Dundee.

-This is not the first Social Bite Village, with Social Bite having delivered eleven houses in Edinburgh in partnership with the team behind Ecosystems and Cyrenians in 2018.
-The Village initiative combined an innovative housing model with a supported community environment.
+This is not the first Social Bite Village, with Social Bite having delivered eleven houses in Edinburgh in partnership with the team behind Ecosystems and Cyrenians in 2018, all of which are still used.
+The Village initiative combines an innovative housing model with a supported community environment.

-Social Bite are currently raising funds to support the delivery of their two next villages in Scotland.
-You can find out more and donate at the link here
+Social Bite is currently raising funds to support the delivery of their two next villages in Scotland.
+You can find out more and donate at the link here.